Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Introduction

-We aim to develop methodology that combines desirable features of both categories, namely the combination of domain knowledge with representational power.
-This will ensure accurate and interpretable results, model parsimony, and reduced data requirements.
-Some recent works along these lines include \cite{rostami2020twolayertse,jabari2019learning,jabari2020sparse,kaidi2019queueest,zhang2020hybrid}.
-In the deep learning literature, there is a new paradigm called ``Physics-informed deep learning'' \cite{raissi2019physics}, where the governing physical dynamical equations (in the form of PDEs or ODEs) are incorporated into the architecture or cost function of the DNN, acting as a regularizer.
-This is already being explored in the context of TSE in \cite{huang2020physics,liu2020learning,shi2021physics}.
-In these works, the authors demonstrate that these physics informed regularizers reduce the space of feasible solutions and learn solutions that are consistent with the chosen models with limited data.
+In the context of deep learning, which is a more attractive choice for non-linear modeling, \cite{shi2021pnntse,pmlr2021barreau,aai2021shi,barreau2021physics,huang2020physics} approximate the solution of a macroscopic traffic flow model using deep neural networks and use the governing physical dynamical equations (in the form of PDE/ODE) as a regularizer in the cost function.
+They demonstrate that these physics informed regularizers reduce the space of feasible solutions and learn solutions that are consistent with the chosen traffic flow models under limited real-world data.
+However, this requires training deep neural networks for every instance of initial/boundary conditions, which is computationally expensive for real-time implementation.

-We propose an addition to this nascent literature on hybrid data-driven TSE methods that incorporate traffic domain knowledge.
-Our speed reconstruction method uses a Deep Convolutional Neural Network (Deep CNN) that is trained off-line and can then be applied in real-time.
-The Deep CNN takes as input sparse vehicle trajectory measurements and outputs a high-resolution speed field over a given space-time domain.
+We propose an addition to this nascent literature on structured learning methods for TSE that incorporates traffic domain knowledge into learning models.
+Specifically, we propose a methodology to estimate high-resolution macroscopic traffic speed fields from limited probe vehicle measurements.
+We use a Deep Convolutional Neural Network (Deep CNN) as the learning model for estimation.
+The Deep CNN model takes as input sparse vehicle trajectory measurements and outputs a high-resolution speed field over a given space-time domain.
+The model is trained offline and can then be applied for real-time estimation.
 We incorporate traffic-specific features into the learning model in two ways, which are described below.

 First, the na\"ive isotropic kernels in the Deep CNN model are modified to capture the wave propagation characteristics of free-flowing and congested traffic, in accordance with the kinematic wave theory (KWT) of traffic flow \cite{newell1993simplified}.
-We develop a Deep CNN with \emph{anisotropic kernels} designed to consider space-time inputs that are in the direction of feasible traffic waves (forward waves in free-flow and backward waves in congested traffic) for the traffic speed interpolation.
-As a result, we can reduce the effective number of kernel parameters and, hence, the Deep CNN model's complexity.
-Further, guiding the CNN to consider only the relevant spatio-temporal input points results in feasible reconstruction of shockwaves in the estimated speed fields.
+We develop a Deep CNN with \emph{anisotropic kernels} designed to consider space-time inputs that are in the direction of feasible traffic waves, bounded by forward waves in free-flow and backward waves in congested traffic.
+As a result, we can significantly reduce the effective number of kernel parameters and hence the Deep CNN model complexity.
+Further, restricting the CNN to consider only the relevant spatio-temporal input points results in feasible and robust estimation of traffic shockwaves.